Info Type

 -

-I will look into it more !.This text has been translated by auto-translation.
+I took a simple snack, gave them my phone number, and apologized to them to let me know if they were being too noisy, and it subsided.This text has been translated by auto-translation.
 There may be a slight difference between the original text and the translation.
 (Original Language: 日本語)

 - #5